 Finally, your marriage may end in divorce.
 If you and your betrothed have children she is almost statistically certain to win custody.
-This means she will also be awarded the house.
+This means she will likely also be awarded the house… and the mortgage payments, which will factor into your monthly support payments.
 While it is fair that whoever has custody of the children should get the house, it is simply a fact that the odds are legally stacked against your ever winning custody.
 The house may be “half yours” in theory, but it could possibly be a house you will never live in again after the divorce, although you will still be financially beholden to it.

 Do It Right or Not at All